jorgeluisalmiron/volcano-island-booking-api/README.md

 ## Assumptions and Considerations

-- A person can perform a booking indicating for how many persons the booking is.
+* A person can perform a booking indicating for how many persons the booking is.
 A limit of 10 persons by booking is setted.
-- Only a person who perform a booking must enter his/her personal information.
+* Only a person who perform a booking must enter his/her personal information.
 Email, first name and last name are required.
+* Time Zones are not considered.
-- The table called **rules** contains some configurable rules to be executed during the bookings transactions.
+* The table called **rules** contains some configurable rules to be executed during the bookings transactions.
 The values of this table are obtained on the app initialization.
 A change in a rule´s value on database won´t be refreshed on the app, but it could be considered for the future as an enhacement to implement as well as the API services to change the rules.

 ## Running the application